tomlqc/about-quantum/source/about/story.rst

 In January 2020, I started refreshing my Quantum Mechanics, and by the mid of the year I was able to dive into more complex topics of Quantum Science, see the :ref:`about/syllabus:Syllabus`.

-I had precise goals in mind from the beginning.
+Now it is March 2021 and time to conclude!

 .. rubric:: The goals for my self-studies